Birria Ramen: Where Mexico Meets Japan in a Bowl of Absolute Bliss!

 Ingredient Notes

-- Apple Cider Vinegar: This gives a subtle tartness, balancing the rich flavors.
-You could also use white vinegar as a substitute.
+• Apple Cider Vinegar: You could also use white vinegar as a substitute.

-- Spices and Herbs: Cumin, cinnamon, oregano, thyme, cloves, salt and pepper bring aromatic complexity.
+• Spices and Herbs: Cumin, cinnamon, oregano, thyme, cloves, salt and pepper.

-- Beef Stock: Opt for low-sodium stock so you can control the salt level.
-For an even richer flavor, you can use homemade beef bone broth.
+• Beef Stock: I recommend low-sodium stock so you can control the salt level.

-- Ramen Noodles: Fresh noodles are ideal, but quality store-bought ones work great too.
-Don’t overcook them, you want that perfect, slightly chewy texture.
-Instant ramen noodles work well too.
-You can make this in cup-o-noodle type ramen too.
+• Ramen Noodles: Fresh noodles are ideal, but store-bought ones work great too.
+Sometimes I use cup-o-noodle type ramen.
 Simply discard any seasoning packets, as you don’t need them with all the flavors going on here.

 Birria Ramen Recipe